groboclown/fonzrecon/docs/rest-api.md

   * **`delta`** - for UIs that use a page selection display, this returns the page numbers *delta* before and *delta* after this returned page.
     Defaults to 5.
-* *TODO this API needs ways to search the list of users.*

 **Returns:**